ubtue/retrokat_record_aggregator/README.md

 >Default endpoint: 'http://localhost:9500/submit_feed'

-Update the server URL and port in the [popup.js](./popup.js) as needed.
+Update the server URL and port in the popup and the default value in [popup.js](./popup.js) as needed.

 ---